obibaadoma/obibaadoma/README.md

 Hi!
 I am Derek Akrasi Konadu,
 a Full-stack Developer with keen interest in software development.
-I am currently looking for opportunities in software development requiring JavaScript, Node, Python, Ruby, Sql, HTML, CSS, Rails.
+I am currently looking for opportunities in software development requiring JavaScript, Node, Ruby, Sql, HTML, CSS, Rails.

 🎨 My toolbox includes HTML, CSS, and JavaScript, which I skillfully combine to breathe life into web designs that not only look great but also function flawlessly.
 Whether it's building responsive websites from scratch or enhancing existing ones, I love the creative process that comes with it. 💡